 Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
+Subsections applicable to this service fully attained.

 The service has been restraint free since before the last audit and aims to maintain a restraint-free environment.
 This is supported by the governing body and policies and procedures.
-There were no residents using restraints at the time of the audit.
-Staff interviewed demonstrated a sound knowledge and understanding of providing the least restrictive practice, de-escalation techniques, and alternative interventions to prevent the use of restraint.
+The staff interviewed demonstrated sound knowledge and understanding of providing the least restrictive practice, de-escalation techniques, and alternative interventions to prevent the use of restraint.